Skip to main content

 • character development

-Character development in the game is largely criticized for being minimal and linear, with players noting the absence of traditional RPG elements such as open-world exploration, loot systems, and skill trees.
-While character design and voice acting receive some praise, the overall lack of depth in character progression and customization leaves many feeling disappointed, likening the experience to a simplistic hack-and-slash rather than a robust RPG.
+Character development in the game is widely criticized for being extremely limited and linear, with many reviewers noting the absence of traditional RPG elements such as open-world exploration, loot systems, and skill trees.
+While the character designs and voice acting receive some praise, the overall lack of depth in character progression and customization has left players disappointed, feeling that the game has strayed far from its predecessors.
+Ultimately, the character development is described as minimal, reducing the experience to a straightforward hack-and-slash format with little room for meaningful growth or exploration.

-• “But to be honest, it is fun to play; it's really easy to just pick up and play, with straightforward character development—no gear hunting and such, just jump in and fight!”
+• “But to be honest, it is fun to play; it's really easy to just pick up and play, straightforward character development with no gear hunting—just jump in and fight!”

 • “Character development is pretty much non-existent.”